 Each of the hormonal changes happening in your body are equally the biggest culprits in tooth and gum pain during pregnancy.
 From increased blood flow to hyperactive hormones, pregnancy takes its toll.
 The most common causes of sensitive teeth during pregnancy include:

-Pregnancy hormones can affect the way your body responds to bacteria, which can lead to periodontal infection and – you guessed it – sore teeth and gums.
+- Hormones.
+According to the American Pregnancy Association (APA), pregnancy hormones can actually affect the way your body responds to bacteria, which can lead to periodontal infection and – you guessed it – sore teeth and gums.

-Pregnant women are more susceptible to gum disease, which can also be a catalyst for preterm labour.
-Of course, bleeding, sore and infected gums can lead to a sore mouth and plenty of discomfort.
+- Gum disease.
+Pregnant women are more susceptible to gum disease, which can also be a catalyst for preterm labor, according to a 2010 study published in the Journal of Natural Science, Biology and Medicine.
+Of course, bleeding, sore and infected gums can definitely lead to a sore mouth and plenty of discomfort.

 Although pregnancy can limit some of the medicinal intervention often used to treat sore teeth and gums, with some extra care and attention, you can keep your smile healthy during your prenatal nine months.
 Maintaining all the great hygiene habits you've used up to this point will keep you healthy and pain-free, so don't forget to give your mouth a little TLC, too.
 Here are four things you can do for your sensitive teeth during pregnancy:

-Choose a soft-bristled brush: A soft-bristled brush, cleans between and around teeth both thoroughly and gently to reduce soreness and bleeding gums into the future.
+Choose a soft-bristled brush.
+Sensitive teeth require a sensitive touch, suggests the March of Dimes.
+A soft-bristled brush, cleans between and around teeth both thoroughly and gently to reduce soreness and bleeding gums into the future.

-Take note of the foods that trigger sensitivity: Have you experienced a toothache while drinking tea?
+Take note of the foods that trigger sensitivity.
+Have you experienced a toothache while drinking tea?
 Do you find that ice cream puts you in pain?
 It's best to avoid these "trigger foods."
-In most cases, sensitivity in the gums goes away after pregnancy, so any subsequent tenderness in your teeth should subside as well, allowing you to indulge in hot and cold foods again soon.
+In most cases, according to the APA, sensitivity in the gums goes away after pregnancy, so any subsequent tenderness in your teeth should subside as well, allowing you to indulge in hot and cold foods again in the near future.